-TREND: Emergency Department Wait Time Impacts
+TREND: Emergency Department Wait Time Impact

-For many hospitals and health systems, the ED remains the primary door through which patients enter, and it's a powerful first experience.
-Staffing shortages - combined with the increased volume of patients needing care for COVID, RSV, and flu - have led to abnormally long wait times.
+For many children's hospitals and health systems, the ED remains the primary door through which patients enter, and it's a powerful first experience.
+Staffing shortages - combined with an increased volume of children needing care for COVID, RSV, and flu - have led to abnormally long wait times.
 Unsurprisingly, this amplified negative comments about waiting and took its toll on NPS.
-Our October nSight on Understanding Perceptions about Wait Times offers ideas for reducing the frustration associated with waiting.
+Our October nSight on Understanding Perceptions About Wait Times in Pediatric Care offers ideas for reducing the frustration associated with waiting.

-Emergency Department Volume / % Negative Wait Time Comments / NPS
+Increased Volume + Wait Time Comments = Decreased NPS